rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 **Coursework** (19): Physics 231, CS 272, CS 199, CS 224U, CS 229\*

-This quarter had a ton of free time which I spent socializing and meeting new people -- which has had prety high returns on my current social life quality.
+This quarter had a ton of free time which I spent socializing and meeting new people -- which has had pretty high returns on my current social life quality.
 Started my first ever relationship, which I learned a ton about myself from.

 **Highlights**:
 - Free time, touching grass, sunlight, meeting new people, and getting more involved in the IV club